bomsoul/senior_project/README.md

 ## How to create descriptors profile

 This App uses descriptors profile of known faces (facial feature vector of 128 array of number) stored in JSON format as reference for face recognition.
-The sample profile of BNK48 current members (as of December 2018) is located in folder `src/descriptors/bnk48.json`
+The sample data is located in `localhost:4000/fetch`

 ### API format